binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   again, you may think that you should be able to see the Docker network, but you will not, unless you create the following symlink:

   {linenos=off, lang=bash}
-      ln -s /proc/`docker inspect -f '{{ .State.Pid }}' container0`/ns/net /var/run/netns/container0
+      ln -s /proc/`docker inspect -f '{{.State.Pid}}' container0`/ns/net /var/run/netns/container0
-      # Don't forget to remove the symlink once the container terminates, else it will be dangling.
+      # Don't forget to remove the symlink once the container terminates,
+      # else it will be dangling.

   If you want to run a command inside of the Docker network of a container, you can use the [`nsenter`](http://man7.org/linux/man-pages/man1/nsenter.1.html) command of the `util-linux` package: